ghall15/fiscalhistory/webpage/government_budget_constraint.rst

 * The revenue that a government raises by printing money is called *seignorage*.
 This is the inflation tax.

-Typically in the United States seignorage is only a trival share of government revenue.
+Typically in the United States seignorage is only a trivial share of government revenue.
 But as we will see, during the Revolutionary War, seignorage comprised

 * A great quote by John Maynard Keynes in his 1919 book `The Economic Consequences of the Peace`_, page 235